Data-Driven Continuous-Time Framework for Frequency-Constrained Unit Commitment: Numerical Results

 A summary of the obtained results for the three cases is presented in \cref{tab:results}.

-The operation cost of \gls{CUC} is less than the other cases, as there is no frequency-related constraint to prevent poor frequency responses.
-And as expected the operation cost gets more expensive as the constraints get more restrictive.
+The operation cost of \gls{CUC} is less than the other cases, as there are no frequency-related constraints to prevent poor frequency responses.
+And as expected, the operation cost gets more expensive as the constraints get more restrictive.
 This is the cost that the operator pays to improve the frequency response.

 Despite the complexities of the continuous formulation and the frequency constraints, especially the frequency nadir, the proposed \gls{CFCUC} is solved in a timely manner.
 This is mainly because of considering the \gls{SU} and \gls{SD} trajectories, which simplifies many parts of the continuous formulation, and also estimating the frequency nadir threshold with the linear constraint in \cref{eq:learned_nadir}.
-The cross-validated accuracy of the learning process is presented in \cref{tab:results} under the score column.
-For the learning process, 70\% of the data samples are treated as the training dataset and the other 30\% are treated as the test dataset.
-The score shows the accuracy of applying the learned estimation from the training dataset on the test dataset.
-The score is very high, which shows that \cref{eq:learned_nadir} will be able to spot the operation points that lead to a frequency nadir deviation higher than $\Delta f_{\text{crit}}^{\text{nadir}}$ with very high accuracy.
-Later it's assured in \cref{fig:fnadir} that the proposed \gls{CFCUC} has been able to flawlessly prevent frequency nadir deviating from $\Delta f_{\text{crit}}^{\text{nadir}}$.
+The cross-validated accuracy of the learning process (logistic regression) is depicted in \cref{tab:results} within the score column.
+In this process, 70\% of the data samples serve as the training dataset, while the remaining 30\% comprise the test dataset.
+The score reflects the accuracy of applying the learned estimation from the training dataset to the test dataset.
+Notably, the score exhibits a very high value, indicating that \cref{eq:learned_nadir} can effectively identify operation points leading to a frequency nadir deviation exceeding $\Delta f_{\text{crit}}^{\text{nadir}}$ with exceptional precision.
+Later, it's assured in \cref{fig:fnadir} that the proposed \gls{CFCUC} has been able to flawlessly prevent frequency nadir deviating from $\Delta f_{\text{crit}}^{\text{nadir}}$.

 In the second column, the number of minutes that the outage of a unit would lead to $\Delta f^\text{nadir}>2.5$ Hz is calculated.
 In the \gls{CUC} generation schedule during $1151$ minutes through the day, there is a unit online whose outage will cause a frequency deviation higher than $2.5$ Hz.
 The number of minutes reduces as the constraints get more restrictive.
 And when $\Delta f_{\text{crit}}^{\text{nadir}}>2.5$ Hz is imposed, the frequency deviation is never higher than $2.5$ Hz.
-As it's further shown in \cref{fig:fnadir}, the frequency nadir constraint from \cref{eq:learned_nadir} is always able to keep the frequency deviation below the specified critical value.

 The scheduled generation for \gls{CUC}, \gls{RoCoF}-\gls{CUC}, and \gls{CFCUC} are shown in \cref{fig:gen_CUC,fig:gen_RoCoF_UC,fig:gen_CFCUC}.

 The generation schedule for \gls{CUC} and \gls{RoCoF}-\gls{CUC} are very similar, but it seems when the \gls{RoCoF} constraint is added, the generation of units 5 and 6 is increased to reduce the generation of unit 7, to prevent the big outages that were violating \gls{RoCoF} limitation.
 Then for the \gls{CFCUC} with a restricting $\Delta f_{\text{crit}}^{\text{nadir}}$ of $2$ Hz, the combination of online units further changes to keep the frequency nadir deviation below the critical value throughout the day, by committing units with higher inertia and by preventing relative big power outages.